EU imposes new duties on electric car imports from China.

 EU investigates unfair subsidies boosting Chinese electric car sales

 On 4 October 2023, the European Commission launched an investigation into BEVs from China, prompted by concerns that Chinese subsidies were artificially deflating prices and distorting the European market.
-The investigation confirmed these findings, revealing that the BEV value chain in China indeed benefits from unfair subsidies.
-These practices are causing significant economic harm to EU manufacturers of BEVs.
+The investigation confirmed these findings, revealing that the BEV manufacturers in China indeed benefits from unfair subsidies.
+These practices are causing significant economic harm to European producers.

 Countervailing duties introduced to protect European electric vehicle industry

-To protect European BEV manufacturers, the EU has drafted an implementing regulation (Implementing Regulation (EU) 2024/1866).
+To protect European BEV manufacturers, the EU has published an implementing regulation (Implementing Regulation (EU) 2024/2754).
 This regulation introduces a countervailing duty on certain electric cars imported from China.

 The countervailing duty rates on Chinese electric car manufacturers

-The level of import duties varies from company to company but can be as high as 37.6%.
-The three Chinese manufacturers surveyed and their provisionally countervailing tariffs are:
+The level of import duties varies from company to company but can be as high as 35.3%.
+The manufacturers surveyed and their provisionally countervailing tariffs are:

 Potential effects of import duties on BEV prices and trade relations

 The provisional increase in import duties means that automotive brands will have to pay more to import their cars into the EU.
 This could have an impact on selling prices.
-In this way, the European Union ensures that its own internal market within the EU is protected and European companies do not experience unfair competition.
+In this way, the European Union ensures that its own internal market is protected and that European companies do not experience unfair competition.

 More information on the provisional countervailing duties on imports of battery-electric vehicles